Busy times shift at Fort Saskatchewan fitness facility - FortSaskOnline.com

 While the equipment and track are still being used from 10 a.m. - noon, the users are focusing more on classes, programs and pickle-ball.

 The news may come as a relief to some.
-Almer told MIX 107 there were many complaints about over-crowding, parking issues and a decline in customer experience during the after-work rush.
+Almer told MIX 107 there were complaints of over-crowding, parking issues and a decline in customer experience during the after-work rush.

 The DCC sees around 350 users daily.